 Constructed out of loose granite blocks without the use of cement to hold them together, the monument is the tallest freestanding masonry structure in the world, a 555-foot (169m) marble obelisk that stood uncompleted for 37 years.
 A change in the colour of stone is visible about halfway up and marks the two building phases.
 In 1888 a steam elevator transported visitors to the top, a 20-minute ride that was restricted, for safety reasons, to men only.
 Women could walk up the 897 stairs.
 Today climbing the steps is prohibited, but a free elevator conveys visitors to the gallery that provides unparalleled views of Washington DC and across the Potomac River.

 Address: 15th Street and Constitution Avenue, NW

 Telephone: (202) 426 6841

 Transport: Smithsonian metro station

 Admission: Although admission is free, a ticket is required to enter the monument and ascend to the top.
-Advance ticket reservations are subject to a $1.50 fee per ticket and a handling charge of $0.50 per order.
+Advance ticket reservations are subject to a small fee per booking.